Voice AI Agent Pricing in India: What to Expect in 2026

 Volume discounts and enterprise contracts

-Pay-as-you-go is convenient, but if you're running tens of thousands of minutes per month, a committed volume deal almost always works out cheaper.
+Pay-as-you-go is convenient, but if you are running tens of thousands of minutes per month, a committed volume deal almost always works out cheaper.
 Most platforms — including Bolti — offer enterprise pricing for high-volume or white-label deployments.

 How Does Bolti Compare to Alternatives?

 The two platforms Indian buyers most frequently compare against Bolti are Bolna AI and Ringg AI.
-Here's an honest breakdown of what to look at:
+Here is an honest breakdown of what to look at:

 Factor What to ask